MithamoMorgan/Kwanza-Tukule-Foods-Limited/README.md

    * Identify any unusual spikes or drops in sales performance (Quantity or Value) and explain possible reasons based on the data.
 4. **Correlation Analysis:**
    * Examine relationships between Quantity and Value.
 Provide insights into which factors drive sales performance.

+## Section 4: Strategic Insights and Recommendations (20 points)

+1. **Product Strategy:** Based on your analysis, recommend one product category to prioritize for marketing campaigns.
+Justify your choice using the data.

+2. **Customer Retention:** Identify businesses that have reduced their purchase frequency over time.
+Suggest strategies to re-engage these customers.

+3. **Operational Efficiency:** Suggest improvements to inventory management or supply chain processes based on trends in product performance and seasonal demand.